govinddata/R-Programming-Assignment-2-Lexical-Scoping/README.md

 ## For the Coursera course [R Programming](https://www.coursera.org/course/rprog)

+The first function, makeVector creates a special "vector", which is really a list containing a function to

+1. set the value of the vector
+2. get the value of the vector
+3. set the value of the mean
+4. get the value of the mean

 The following code demonstrates how to use the `assessment3.R` R script.

 Lines starting with `#` are simple comments, lines starting with `#>` are things